 - Telemarketer: OK good.
 Well, Jim, the reason for my call today is that we’re manufacturers and suppliers of workwear and clothing and I’m calling to introduce my products to you and to see how we might be of assistance to help you with your staff workwear needs.

 Very interesting isn’t it?
 No?
 Well no it isn’t.
-And what’s more, it’s the same or similar approach that the last dozen telemarketers used with that buyer and that the next dozen callers will do likewise, and they’re fed up of poor approaches such as this.
+And what’s more, it’s the same, or similar, approach that the last dozen telemarketers used with that same buyer.
+It’s also probable that the next dozen callers will do likewise, and they’re fed up of poor approaches such as this.
 Buyers are tired of the sales pitches and tedious calls.
 That is absolutely not how to build buyer rapport.

-Hence, the way to gain engagement and to keep buyers involved in the conversation is actually quite simple.
-They are interested in how you can help them to get rid of the challenges they have or how you can assist in improving areas of operation within their scope of influence in the business.
+Hence, the way to gain buyer engagement, and to keep buyers involved in the conversation, is actually quite simple.
+They are interested in how you can help them to get rid of the challenges they have.
+Prospects want to hear how you can assist in improving areas of business operation within their scope of influence.
 They want to look good to their peers, their boss, and their team.
 If you align what you say to the above, you will succeed more frequently.
-It won’t work every time but you definitely won’t achieve your aim if you continue on the other overused paths above.
+It won’t work every time but you definitely won’t achieve your aim if you continue on the same overused paths above.

-Identify industry, company, or job role issues and make what you say fit these.
-Find a solution to their problems and back it up succinctly by showing them that you’ve done this before.
+Identify industry, company, or job role issues, and make what you say fit these.
+Find a solution to their problems, and back it up succinctly by showing them that you’ve done this before.
 Name-drop, where possible, and demonstrate how you’ve helped similar companies.
-Build rapport from the outset by not making your call stiff and a product sales pitch.
+Build rapport from the outset by not making your call stiff.
+Avoid a product sales pitch.
 Show genuine interest.
 Ask good relevant questions.
 Use terms like ‘I’m not sure that this is relevant / an issue for you to sound less salesy at the start of the call.